+Six available body colors: black, grey, hi-viz lime yellow, orange, oxblood or tan.
 Six standard abrasion area colors: black, grey, hi-viz lime yellow, cobalt blue, red, or pink.
 Machine washable.
 Men’s sizes 34 regular, 36–54 short, regular or long.
-Women’s sizes 2-20. and Imported.
+Women’s sizes 2-20 short, regular or long. and Imported.

 Getting the Perfect Fit